barebox/barebox/Documentation/user/bootchooser.rst

 To prevent ending up in an unbootable system after a number of failed boot attempts, there is also a built-in mechanism to reset the counters to their defaults, controlled by the ``global.bootchooser.reset_attempts`` variable.
+Alternatively, counting down the remaining attempts can be disabled by locking bootchooser boot attempts.
+This is done by defining a (32-bit) ``attempts_locked`` variable in the bootstate and setting its value to ``1`` (usually from userspace).

+In scenarios where the system is rebootet too frequently (after the ``remaining_attempts`` counter is decremented, but before it got incremented again after a successful boot) and falls back to the other boot target, the ``attempts_locked`` variable can be used to avoid this behavior Bootchooser is prevented from decrementing the ``remaining_attempts`` counter and falling back to the other target.
+It comes with the trade-off that a slot, that becomes broken over time, it won't be detected anymore and will be booted indefinitely.

+The variable affects all targets, is optional and its absence is interpreted as ``0``, meaning that attempts are decremented normally.

+The ``attempts_locked`` value does not influence the decision on which target to boot if any, only whether to decrement the attempts when booting.

 If ``global.bootchooser.retry`` is enabled (set to ``1``), the bootchooser algorithm will iterate through all valid boot targets (and decrease their